 Nadia Fetta, CEO of Sanlam Pan-Africa: General Insurance, says, “The best marathon runners of the world are from Africa and always had to travel the world to compete against the best.
 Having a world-class marathon on African soil allows runners from across the world to visit our continent and ultimately have a positive impact on our economy and the people of Africa.
 As Africa’s biggest insurer, Sanlam believes in the potential of this continent.
 It’s this belief that drives our pan-African expansion and decision to remain the proud naming-rights sponsor of Africa’s major marathon.”

 With the phenomenal natural beauty of the event route being a major drawcard, adherence to green principles and the protection of the route itself are critical.
 In line with IAAF Road Race Label classification tradition, an aspect of the marathon’s key sustainability drive will be upholding environmental-practice excellence.
-In 2017 the marathon won the AIMS Green Award and in 2018 it was again certified a climate-neutral event, achieving zero waste to landfill.
+In 2017 the marathon won the AIMS Green Award and in 2018 it was again certified a climate-neutral event.

 The City of Cape Town itself notches up annual global tourism and events awards, and city management is once again placing its full weight and support behind this year’s running event.
 Alderman JP Smith, Mayoral Committee Member for Safety and Security at the City of Cape Town, says, “Cape Town is the world’s leading festival and events destination, and it’s because of events like the Sanlam Cape Town Marathon that we’ve earned this badge of honour.
 Every entry into this prestigious race is a contribution to our efforts to grow the local economy through events, and creating job opportunities for locals, and for this, we thank you.”